 It was not that simple.
 Yes, there are several designers proudly proclaiming their eco-friendly bonafides.
-But there aren’t enough to fulfill the various styles and dreams of every conscious bride.
-In other words, just because I have the heart of a flower child – concerned as I am about pesticide use and child labor – doesn’t necessarily mean I want to look like a flower child on my wedding day.
+But there aren’t quite enough to fulfill the various styles and dreams of every conscious bride.
+In other words, just because I have the heart of a flower child—with my love of local, organic food and natural fibers—doesn’t necessarily mean I want to look like a flower child on my wedding day.

 I’m not alone, here.
 I recently got an email from a reader who says she’s also a little frustrated with her options.
 She’s looking for something affordable, sustainable, and pretty.

 Well, you just have to get a little creative!
 And I’m not talking about DIYing your dress out of used plastic bags.
-I’m speaking of defining what sustainability means to you, and searching for dresses that fit within those parameters, instead of just Googling: “eco-friendly wedding dress.”
+I’m saying that you just need to define what sustainability means to you, and search for a dress that fits within those parameters.

 I myself went through this entire process.
 I held my nose and walked around a wedding dress trade show, asking bewildered designers nitpicky questions about their lace sourcing.
 I visited three different bridal boutiques with my mother, sister, and bridesmaid, asking a lot of nitpicky questions about how those gold sequins got there.
-I went into the belly of the beast, an uptown bridal salon with a dressing room the size of my bedroom, a stage with downlighting, and free champagne (I barely made it out of there alive).
+I went into the belly of the beast, an uptown bridal salon with a dressing room the size of my bedroom and free champagne (I barely made it out of there alive).

-So let me walk you through all your options and avenues for finding the perfect dress that fits both your personal style, and values.
+So let me walk you through all your options and avenues for finding the perfect eco-friendly dress that fits both your personal style and values.

 1. Define what you want.